Many Australian companies are thinking about expanding their eCommerce business.

 |5204.11.00||COTTON SEWING THREAD – – Containing 85% or more by weight of cotton||5%|

-Here, we will do a quick calculation to find out the import duty using an assumed value of goods.
+Here, we will do a quick calculation to determine the import duty using an assumed value of goods.

-Import Duty = X.X% x Customs Value
+- Import Duty = X.X% x Customs Value

 Let’s assume that the Customs value of goods is AU$20,000 subject to a 5% import duty.

-Import Duty = 5% × 20,000 = AU$1,000
+- Import Duty = 5% × 20,000 = AU$1,000

 The document contains the importer’s details, products’ means of transportation, custom value, and tariff classification.